GMTSE/ProjetsJavaMaterial/JavaByComparisonSumUp.md

     * Use HTML formatting + JavaDocs (`@param`, `@return`, `@throws`, `@see`)
     * Escape "<", ">" and "&"
 26. Structure JavaDoc of Constructors
-    * AS you can't select the constructor's name, comment is even more important!
+    * Since you can't select the constructor's name, comment is even more important!
     * Explain the state of the object when the constructor finishes
     * Explain the links between the various constructors (e.g. through `@See`)